Elhameed/StorySphere/README.md

 - User registration and authentication
 - View and read stories
 - Discussion forums with topics and comments
-- Like and share stories and comments
+- Like and share stories and comment
-- Responsive design for mobile and desktop

 ## Requirements